-Flight cancellations can disrupt your travel plans and there are never fun to deal with.
+Flight cancellations can seriously disrupt your travel plans and they are never fun to deal with.
 Thankfully, you may be eligible for a flight compensation under the EU Regulation and the Montreal Convention.

 Here is what you need to know in cases of cancelled flights.

 Was your flight cancelled?
 Check if the airline owes you money!

 What to do when your flight is cancelled?